be-next/idle-ti.me/content/blog/waze-syndrome/index.md

 ## AI sovereignty and societal model
-In February 2024, in an even more demonstrative way, Google's Gemini AI displayed representation biases that we would describe as "very demonstrative" (to the point where they become caricatures).
-For exemple, I invite you to read this article from Financial Times: [Google pauses IA image generation of peaple after diversity backlash](https://www.ft.com/content/979fe974-2902-4d78-8243-a0cff68e630a).
+In February 2024, in an even more demonstrative way, Google's Gemini AI displayed representation biases that we would describe as "very demonstrative" (to the point where they become caricatures)[^2].
 This radical orientation of the results of AI demonstrates, if proof were needed, the extent to which mastery of algorithms is a determining factor in the representation of the world conveyed by the companies that create them.
-This is where the importance of AI sovereignty comes into its own[^2]!
+This is where the importance of AI sovereignty comes into its own[^3]!

 The quest for an ethical, representative and neutral AI illustrates a societal ideal which, while admirable, comes up against the intrinsic diversity of human perspectives, which are sometimes irreconcilable.
 This diversity, rich in history and culture, colours our societies and guides our perception of the world, our ideas and our ethical constructs.
 Attempting to capture the essence of this diversity with the aim of absolute neutrality may prove to be an illusion, potentially sacrificing relevance, realism, subtlety and creativity on the altar of a precarious consensus.